-The research team consisted of volunteers and scientists from all around Australia including turtle biologists, veterinarians, water quality scientists, rangers, government representatives, local volunteers and WWF-Australia - working together to deliver the objectives of the trip!
+The research team consisted of volunteers and scientists from all around Australia including turtle biologists, water quality scientists, government representatives, aquarists, cameramen, local volunteers and WWF-Australia - working together to deliver the objectives of the trip!

 With so much to achieve, we started with the briefing on all things boating and safety.